This Luang Prabang Travel Itinerary will help you explore some of the most popular tourist destinations in Luang Prabang

 Of course, the place looked quiet and simple, but it didn’t look underprivileged in any sense.
 The roads were clean, people were content, and the cars… well, they were quite a few in number.
 Everything about Luang Prabang was pleasant and likeable.
 If I have to describe the town in three words, it will be an ‘ideal retirement plan’.

-The outline of the distant mountains, the soothing flow of the Mekong River, the fresh smell of the jungle (with a confusing mix of the rare street food) everything was just perfect.
+The outline of the distant mountains, the soothing flow of the Mekong River, the fresh smell of the jungle everything was just perfect.
 And the smiling locals repeating ‘Khop Chai’ were like a cherry on the cake.
+Read this Luang Prabang blog for more praise.

 A romantic traveller’s paradise – that’s what Luang Prabang was in nutshell!